 Thurso is an ‘ok’ town and while I’ve only visited it once it was raining so it came across as being a bit… grey.
 Wick isn’t that much better on the looks front but it has a lot of history to be proud of due to the fact that at one time it was one of the biggest herring fishing ports in the world.

-They’re certainly proud of their heritage in Wick which is clearly displayed in the excellent Wick Heritage Museum that’s secreted away at the far end of the harbour.
+They’re certainly proud of their heritage in Wick which is clearly displayed in the excellent Wick Heritage Museum that’s hidden away at the far end of the harbour.

-My advice after wandering around the visitor area is to take the short walk up the coastline to see the mighty Duncansby Stacks which are enormous rock formations set against the backdrop of a very dramatic cliff face.
+My advice after wandering around the visitor area is to take a short walk up the coastline to see the mighty Duncansby Stacks which are enormous rock formations set against the backdrop of very dramatic cliffs.

 The Stranraer Line